vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/use-exchange/ex-ug-import-from-sst.md

     # Set the information about the Edge Type serve.
     {
-      # Specify the Edge type name defined in Nebula Graph.
+      # Specify the Edge type name defined in NebulaGraph.
       name: serve
       type: {
         # Specify the data source file format to CSV.
         source: csv

-        # Specify how to import the data into Nebula Graph: Client or SST.
+        # Specify how to import the data into NebulaGraph: Client or SST.
         sink: sst
       }